 Let us consider the current situation: we have too many people representing "we the people" so that no decision ever gets made in a timely manner.
 If we the people were united behind the idea of reconfiguring the map of the "United States of America" into more manageable parts, e.g., like maybe 16 districts/states instead of 50, then we'd need only 32 Senators and X number of representatives.
 Decisions would happen faster, there'd be less desbate to slow things down and more people could contact their representative easier.
 There also would be more accountability to the people by each of the representatives, too, and we could have debates aired on TV stations around the country due to the fewer number of representatives to speak for/against each bill/law.
 The President would have a smaller number of persons to deal with and the people would be better represented because the divisions could be based on things like the type of area (rural, suburban, urban, populations, types of business of the areas, and more.

 Remember that when the Constitution was placed into force, there were only 13 states and that made it a lot easier for things to get done because debate could be heard and then acted on.
 The people knew their representatives and the representative actually carried out the will of the voters.
-Special interest parties didn't exist and with fewer representatives involved, we could know who was doing what and how much money was being transferred to whom.
+Special interest parties didn't exist and with fewer representatives involved, we could know who was doing what, and how much money was being transferred to whom.

 Of course something this sweeping in nature would require vast changes to the existing Constitution but think of the rewards we could reap from such changes.
-Perhaps it is time for the U.S. to changes the way we are represented so that the great numbers of populations in our country could have true and real representation, not just a bunch of multi-millionaires running the country the way they personally think best for the rest of us.
-And with fewer numbers of Representatives to deal with, change of those Reps could also occur more timely for the affected persons (reps who didn't do their job could be replaced faster with better people from the populace).
+Perhaps it is time for the U.S. to change the way we are represented so that the great numbers of populations in our country could have true and real representation, not just a bunch of multi-millionaires running the country the way they personally think best for the rest of us.
+And with fewer numbers of representatives to deal with, change of those Reps could also occur more timely for the affected persons (Reps who didn't do their job could be replaced faster with better people from the populace).

-I know that many people feel the same as I and we are all want to change the system to be more reflective of "we the people" so that we can get out of our massive debt situation and make bills that do real things that the country needs done.
+I know that many people feel the same as I and we all want to change the system to be more reflective of "we the people" so that we get out of our massive debt situation and make bills that do real things that the country needs done.

 As for the three divisions of government, I don't believe that we need tamper with that at all.
 We need the built-in checks and balances this design provides.
-And we certainly need a more responsive government and a more timely way for those reps who've failed us to be re-called or impeached.
+And we certainly need a more responsive government and a more timely way for those Reps who've failed us to be re-called or impeached.
 We need more accountability and much more openess in our government.

 No comments yet.